 The Company, in connection with the Strategic Alliance with M&T Realty Capital Corporation ("MTRCC"), has agreed to provide loan opportunities that may be funded through MTRCC's agreement with Fannie Mae, which requires MTRCC to guarantee a portion of each funded loan.
 On a loan-by-loan basis, the Company, at its option, can assume a portion of MTRCC's guarantee obligation to Fannie Mae of loan opportunities presented to and closed by MTRCC.
-As of December 31, 2023, the Company has agreed to a maximum aggregate guarantee obligation of \$152.6 million relating to loans with an unpaid balance of \$915.4 million.
+As of December 31, 2024, the Company has agreed to a maximum aggregate guarantee obligation of \$296.3 million relating to loans with an unpaid balance of \$1,831.8 million.
 The maximum guarantee obligation is not representative of the actual loss we would incur.
-The Company would be liable for this amount only if all of the loans for which it is providing a guarantee to MTRCC were to default and all of the collateral underlying these loans was determined to be without value at the time of settlement.
-The Company records a loan-loss obligation and is required to provide cash collateral to MTRCC for this obligation and has provided \$283,000 as of December 31, 2023 which is included in cash and cash equivalent on the balance sheet.
+The Company would be liable for this amount only if all of the loans for which it is providing a guarantee to MTRCC were to default and all of the collateral underlying these loans was determined to be without value at the time of settlement, and the Company has recorded an allowance for losses of \$174,000 as of December 31, 2024 related to these guarantee obligations.
+The Company is required to provide cash collateral to MTRCC for this obligation and this is reflected as \$0.7 million of restricted cash as of December 31, 2024, which is included in cash, cash equivalents, and restricted cash on the consolidated balance sheet.